Why Choose Aspire?

 The extremely fast and robust Vectric VCarving engine handles complex designs with ease providing both fast calculation speed and robust handling of imperfect data.

-As well as 'simple' VCarving, the software supports many advanced VCarving strategies, such as 'Flat Bottomed' v-carving, optionally using a second flat bottom tool to optimally clear out the flat areas.
+As well as simple VCarving, the software supports many advanced VCarving strategies, such as 'flat bottomed' VCarving.
+Or optionally using multiple tools for your engraving jobs, reducing both machining time and tool wear.

 Raised Prism Machining